williamnourse/SNS-Toolbox/docs/networks.rst

     neuron_type = NonSpikingNeuron()
     net.add_neuron(neuron_type, name='Source Nrn')

-Adding a Population of Neurons:
+Adding a Population of Neurons
 -------------------------------

 Instead of adding a single neuron, we can add an entire population of neurons.
 The process is much the same as adding a